SpaceXpanse/rod-core-wallet/doc/spacexpanse/games.md

 Player accounts are represented in SpaceXpanse by [names](blockchain.md#names) with the `p/` prefix.
-For instance, `p/domob` is for the player account "domob".
+For instance, `p/jamesholden` is for the player account "jamesholden".
 Each player performs moves by **updating** this name to a value that encodes the move(s) he wants to make.